 - An Early Childhood and Family Educator with the district’s family-centered early childhood program, Parents as Teachers, will provide support to the young parent through personal visits on a bi-weekly basis at the student’s campus.
 They will share current and age-appropriate prenatal child development and parent health information throughout the pregnancy, as well as, assist in obtaining services from government agencies and community service organizations that can support the young parent and their child, if needed.

 Compensatory Education Homebound Instruction (CEHI) provides academic services to the student at home or hospital bedside when pregnancy prevents the student from attending school and during the postpartum recovery period.

 Prenatal Health Services

 Health Services are provided by the nurse on each campus.
 Once a student is identified as pregnant, a general Pregnancy Related Services (PRS) meeting is held with the student and her parents to create an individualized service plan for the young mom to be.
-The school nurse is part of that meeting so that she can be aware of the situation and help to monitor the student if she is not feeling well or in need of health related accommodations at school.
-She will assist with prenatal medical help as needed or connect her with other medical resources, if necessary.
+The school nurse is a member of the PRS meeting and can provide support and health related accommodations to the student at school.

 Parents As Teachers Nurse

 The Parents As Teachers Nurse can meet with each student, if requested, to answer prenatal health specific questions and general labor and delivery process questions.